Salt… And More Salt

 - Lobby your local grocery store and favourite brands to lower the salt in-take and offer low-salt alternatives.
 Companies add it because they think that you want it, but if you are willing to buy it because it has lower salt than the competitor they may start to listen

-- Be aware of labels that say that they are heart healthy especially in restaurants – salt content may not be one of the measures that they are looking at when they label it this way.
+- Be aware of labels that say that they are heart healthy especially in restaurants – sodium content may not be one of the measures that they are looking at when they label it this way.

 - Get educated on your choices – Quick Quiz from the National Heart, Lung and Blood Institute: If you’re trying to watch your sodium intake, eating a can of soup at lunch is a good alternative to a hamburger and fries.
 It may be, but one cup of soup can have up to 1300 milligrams of sodium.
 Look for low-, reduced-sodium, or “no-salt added” versions of foods.